M-o-a-T/moat/doc/spec_aa.rst

 They are special because clients must listen (and possibly react) to them even if they're not addressed to them directly.

-Every message's first byte contains four flag bits and four bits for the length of the client's serial number / MAC / EUID, minus one.
+Every message's first byte contains a flag bit and four bits for the length of the client's serial number / MAC / EUID, minus one.
 Serial numbers longer than 16 bytes are not allowed.
 Serial numbers shorter than 4 bytes are strongly discouraged.